EmaSuriano/gatsby-starter-mate/README.md

 $ gatsby new mate-portfolio https://github.com/EmaSuriano/gatsby-starter-mate
 ```

-At this point you have the repository download with all the dependencies installed, but if you try to start by running `yarn develop` you are going to received this message in the console:
+At this point you have the repository download with all the dependencies installed, but if you try to start by running `npm run develop` you are going to received this message in the console:

 ```bash
   TypeError: Expected parameter accessToken